anquanscan/sec-tools/README.md

 [SecurityOne](https://github.com/EFTEC/SecurityOne): It's a barebone security class written on PHP
 [binja_sibyl](https://github.com/thebabush/binja_sibyl): A (Miasm2 + binaryninja) based function divination.
 [chromeos-playstore](https://github.com/3kh0/chromeos-playstore): Step by step guide on how to get the playstore on your Chromebook!
 [IITKanpur_hackathon](https://github.com/1-5Pool/IITKanpur_hackathon): IIT Kanpur in collaboration with HCL organized a Cybersecurity hackathon in which the participants had to create a working solution of cyber security problems.
+[dorks_hunter](https://github.com/six2dez/dorks_hunter): Simple Google Dorks search tool